Does Dog Anxiety Music Work? (Yes Music for Dogs is a Thing)

 These calming music techniques are ideal for relaxing your dog, whether you have a new puppy or an older one.

-Music to Calm Dogs: What is it and How Can it Help Calm Your Dog?
+Music to Calm Dogs: What is it and How Can it Help to Calm Your Dog?

 Cortisol, a stress hormone in dogs, was significantly reduced at shelters when this music method was used, along with other improvements such as lower heart rates, fewer signs of separation anxiety, and helped with excessive barkers.